rendicott/uggly-client/README.md

 # TODO:
 * Add cookie support so custom sessions can be supported.
-* Add TLS to the gRPC connection.
-Figure out how to manage certs sanely.
+* ~Add TLS to the gRPC connection.
+Figure out how to manage certs sanely.~
+  * Added this but need to figure out how to get better error messages from gRPC.
+When all the cert stars are not aligned it just times out, e.g., you get a timeout when server doesn't provide chain.
 * Possibly add the concept of Page streams to support animation or gaming.
 Should be trivial with gRPC.
 Would probably add a Page streamer to proto with a time frequency between pages dictated by server with a min/max specified by client.
 * support more of the underlying tcell screen features such as monochrome detection
 * support sounds?